 If you enjoy ballet documentary films like Ballerina and First Position as much as I do, you’re in for a treat.
 As the author of the Ballet Theatre Chronicles, I love to research and write behind-the-scenes ballet novels (Off Balance, Outside the Limelight, Ballet Orphans), so watching this documentary was pure catnip.
 In it, we follow Joy through her training and into her career, first dancing with the Bolshoi Ballet and then as a principal dancer with the Kremlin Ballet, where she ultimately attains the prize role of dancing Odette/Odile in Swan Lake.
 The film offers an irresistible behind-the-curtain glimpse of the Russian ballet world, its rigors and challenges, the toll it takes on a dancer, both emotionally and physically, and the drive to pursue excellence through dance, whatever it requires.
 It is a deeply personal film as well, focused on the myriad challenges Joy faced as an American ballet professional, wholly committed to dancing professionally in Russia.

-Curious about the young woman behind the “behind the scenes” cameras?
-Here’s a Classical Girl exclusive Q&A with prima ballerina Joy Womack:
+Following is a Classical Girl exclusive Q&A with prima ballerina Joy Womack:

 Classical Girl: Tell us about training at the Bolshoi Ballet Academy.
 You were in the “Russian” division versus the “international” one, correct?
 Can you explain the difference to my readers?